-A favorite tool to facilitate transportation decisions is GoEuro.com.
-Heightened security at all airports has made waits longer, yet flights within Europe are usually cheaper than European trains (unless booked way in advance or you catch a special fare.)
+A favorite tool to facilitate transportation decisions is Omio, the former GoEuro.com.
+Heightened security at all airports has made waits longer, yet flights to and within Europe are usually cheaper than European trains (unless booked way in advance or you catch a special fare.)

 Save up to 65% off off transport with Omio’s comparison tool that lets you easily understand the time / money equation for each leg of your trip plus a “best results” option so you can check hich carriers fly to a destination.

 Find Savings on European Trains